Evora De L'Alentejo

-Queijo de Evora or Evora is a DOP protected semi hard-unpasteurised sheep’s milk cheese from the town of Evora in Southern Portugal.
-The milk used to make the cheese is from Merino ewe, a breed more popular for its wool.
+Evora De L'Alentejo (Queijo de Evora, or Evora) is a DOP-protected, semi-hard cheese from the town of Evora in Southern Portugal.
+The raw milk used to make the cheese is from Merino ewe, a breed more popular for its wool.
 Production for this cheese starts in November and peaks in March and April when milk production is at its highest.

-The inedible rind and pate of Evora is delicate, pale yellow and quite meaty.
-Flavours mirror the green pastures and the thistle flower used to coagulate milk.
-It passes on a slightly bitter but not distasteful flavour to the cheese.
-This is contrasted by salty, fruity notes and a citrusy tang.
-As Evora ages, these flavours become more distinct and commanding.
+Evora's inedible rind and paste are delicate, pale yellow and quite meaty.
+Flavours mirror the green pastures and the thistle flowers which are used to coagulate the milk make the cheese slightly bitter but not distasteful in flavour.
+As Evora ages, its flavour becomes slightly acidic and spicy.

 Crisp white and light to medium-bodied red wines go well with the cheese.